GNUAaryn/Arch-Setup/README.md

 ```
 3) Once you are done running setup.sh, you will have to reboot.

 4) After rebooting, you will be greeted with a login screen.
-Watch [this video](https://youtu.be/V3PjnodBMkU) if you need to learn how to use my DWM.

 5) Open a terminal and cd back into my Arch-Setup folder.
 ```